 Now that you know what it takes to create an animated video, maybe you are are considering learning animation so you can make animated videos yourself.
-If so, here are a few services and programs that are used to make animated videos – ranging from easy to complicated to learn:
+If so, here are a few services and programs that are used to make animations – ranging from easy to complicated to learn:

 Easy to learn animated video creation software:

 Online animated video creation software like Wideo, PowToon and Vyond can be learned in a few hours and cost substantially less than professional animation programs.
-These easy animated video makers can be used to create simple animated videos using pre-created scenes, characters, objects, text and icons.
+These easy animated video makers can be used to create simple animations using pre-created scenes, characters, objects, text and icons.

 Pros: Low cost.
 Can learn how to use the program in a few hours.